-Body mass index (BMI) is a common tool for deciding whether a person has an appropriate body weight.
-It measures a person’s weight in relation to their height.
+BMI is a common tool that measures a person’s weight in relation to their height.
 A BMI calculation provides a single number, which the

-- A BMI of less than 18.5 means that a person is underweight.
+- A BMI of less than 18.5 suggests underweight.

 Body mass index calculator

-To calculate your BMI, you can use our BMI calculators or review our charts below.
+To calculate BMI, a person can use BMI calculators or review the charts below.

 Weight and height guide chart